 Paul also cited Habakkuk in the book of Acts, altering it slightly: “Beware therefore, lest that come upon you, which is spoken of in the prophets [Habakkuk]; Behold, you despisers, and wonder, and perish: for I work a work in your days, a work which you shall in no wise believe, though a man declare it unto you” (13:40-41).

-This means we should expect a gigantic, Earth-rattling Work to precede the Kingdom—one so far-reaching it will stagger the mind—one that cannot be fully comprehended until it’s seen—that upon hearing of it most won’t believe it!
+This means we should expect a gigantic, Earth-rattling Work to precede the Kingdom of God—one so far-reaching it will stagger the mind—one that cannot be fully comprehended until it’s seen—that upon hearing of it most won’t believe it!
 This booklet is not only declaring it to you, but adding that it is coming soon!

 Satan seeks to counterfeit everything.
-Look what precedes Christ’s Return.
-Speaking of “…the coming of our Lord Jesus Christ, and by our gathering together unto Him” (II Thes.
-2:1), Paul records, “Let no man deceive you by any means: for that day shall not come, except there come a falling away first [a prophecy fulfilled in the 20th century], and that man of sin be revealed, the son of perdition” (vs. 3).
+Look what immediately follows the “marvelous work and wonder” and precedes the Kingdom of God.
+Paul records, “Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition” (vs. 3).
 The apostle John called this man the “antichrist” (I John 2:18).
-But, contrary to most prophetic theories circulating today, his appearing is not imminent—not the next thing for which to watch, but rather one that is decades away.

 The same passage goes on to show the source—and extent—of his power: “…whose coming is after the working of Satan with all power and signs and lying wonders” (II Thes.
 2:9).
 He brings the full power of the devil to bear—something akin to what Job experienced, but that the world collectively has never even begun to imagine!